amolchoudhari12/QAEye/README.md

 ## Project Overview

-**QA Eye** is a **Quality Assurance Management System** developed as my M.Tech dissertation.
+**QA Eye** is a **Quality Assurance Management System** developed as my M.E. dissertation.
 It automates **SDLC and QA workflows** — requirement tracking, test planning, execution, defect management, and real-time reporting.

 Collaborated with **Cybage Software Pvt.
-Ltd.** and deployed in production from April 2005 to March 2006.
+Ltd.** and deployed in production from March 2006.

 ---